英語訳

 【Lower Section】

-Question: If six practices suppressing afflictions apply to both ordinary beings and sages, why does *Yogācāra* sixty-nine say sages do not use six practices?
+Question: The suppression of afflictions by means of the six practices is common to both ordinary persons and noble persons.
+Why, then, does *Yogācārabhūmi* fascicle sixty-nine say that noble persons do not use the six practices?